Guide to Streaming Video Services

 Price: $13 per month or $100 annually.

-Apple TV+ started a few years ago at $5 a month with a relatively limited assortment of content.
+Apple TV, previously called Apple TV+, started a few years ago at $5 a month with a relatively limited assortment of content.
 Since then, it has vastly expanded its selection, and the monthly price has more than doubled with its recent price hike.

 So far, though, the price of the annual subscription remains at $100.

 Apple’s focus on exclusive and original content appears to be paying off.
 It has several well-regarded series, including “Ted Lasso,” “The Morning Show” (starring Jennifer Aniston and Reese Witherspoon), and “Severance.”
-An Apple movie, “CODA,” about the only hearing member of a deaf family pursuing her dream of being a singer, won the Best Picture Oscar at the 94th Academy Awards.
-The service is also the place to watch Martin Scorsese’s “Killers of the Flower Moon.”
+New fare includes "Slow Horses," "Shrinking," and "F1 The Movie" starring Brad Pitt.

 Apple has made a push into live sports, signing a deal with Major League Soccer (an MLS Season Pass is $13 a month) and airing MLB games on Friday nights.
-The company also added some features, including bringing Multiview, which had been limited to only those using an Apple TV 4K, to the iPad.
+The company also added some features, including bringing Multiview, which had been limited to Apple TV 4K streaming players, to the iPad.

 Disney+